ElenaKhlebnikova/um-vet-frontend/README.md

 5. Building custom hook to share form validation logic between components.
 6. How to implement internalization

-## 🤯 What I struggled with
+## 😭 What I struggled with
 1. Implementing calendar: it was hard to make days of the week appear like in a real calendar.
 For example, if today is Wed.
-Mon and Tue should be empty so that it's not possible to book for them and real dates align with days of the week.
+Mon and Tue should not be displayed as to not allow the user to book an appointment in the past.
 2. New version of React Router.
 No comments.
-3. Writing a lot of CSS.
+3. Writing a lot of custom CSS (in later projects I switched to Tailwind, which simplified the process).